kevinrroga/C/README.md

 These are  simple programs in C done as lab exercises in university.
-First  program is about a transportation company and the second is tic tac toe game.
+The first program is tic tac toe game and the second is about a transportation company.